Non-Abelian monopoles in the multiterminal Josephson effect

 In the adiabatic limit, time averaging is equivalent to the integration through the entire phase space.
-We thus use Josephson relation for dynamical phases and average autocorrelation function over $\boldsymbol{\theta}$.
-However, unlike in the case of linear response, where already non-local conductance captures topological charge, nonlinear response requires knowledge of all the non-local autocorrelations and only their properly symmetrized sum gives access to higher-rank topologies.
-Indeed, by combining Eqs.\eqref{chern2} and \eqref{I2t} we can extract
+We thus use the Josephson relation for dynamical phases and average autocorrelation function over $\boldsymbol{\theta}$.
+However, unlike in the case of a linear response, where already nonlocal conductance captures topological charge, a nonlinear response requires knowledge of all the nonlocal autocorrelations and only their properly symmetrized sum gives access to higher-rank topologies.
+Indeed, by combining Eqs. \eqref{chern2} and \eqref{I2t} we can extract

 where the fundamental quantization unit is expressed via the flux quantum $\phi_0=h/2e$.
-This result tacitly assumes that in the expectation value average of the currents product cross-level terms give subleading contributions.
-Only then the final result can be expressed solely in terms of $\mathcal{C}_2$.
+This result tacitly assumes that in the expectation value for the average of the product of currents the cross-level terms give subleading contributions.
+Only then can the final result be expressed solely in terms of $\mathcal{C}_2$.
 At finite temperatures occupation functions of the bands would also enter the result.
-We expect that robustness of the quantization will be also limited by the voltage/phase noise.
-With the simplest assumption of white noise in the voltage sources leading to fluctuating phases, $\langle\delta\theta_\alpha(t)\delta\theta_{\beta}(t')\rangle=\Upsilon\delta_{\alpha\beta}\delta(t-t')$, described by a single broadening energy scale $\Upsilon$, one can estimate that required measurement time to sufficiently average the current signals must exceed $(\Delta/eV)^2\Upsilon^{-1}$.
-Other limiting factors include Landau-Zener transitions between the bands.
-We note that phase dynamics can be described with the help of the Fokker-Planck equation that in particular yields the probability distribution function of phases.
+We expect that the robustness of the quantization will be also limited by the voltage/phase noise.
+With the simplest assumption of white noise in the voltage sources leading to fluctuating phases, $\langle\delta\theta_\alpha(t)\delta\theta_{\beta}(t')\rangle=\Upsilon\delta_{\alpha\beta}\delta(t-t')$, described by a single broadening energy scale $\Upsilon$, one can estimate that the required measurement time to sufficiently average the current signals must exceed $(\Delta/eV)^2\Upsilon^{-1}$.
+Other limiting factors include Landau-Zener transitions between the bands and to the continuum of states above the gap leading to the dissipation.
+Finally, we note that phase dynamics can be described with the help of the Fokker-Planck equation that in particular yields the probability distribution function of phases.
 We leave a detailed analysis of these complications to the future work.